MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 The *after_accept* routine is one of the two most common ones in use.

-The after_accept routine has an outer loop that cycles through the entire list of incoming messages.
-The normal processing is that is builds a new list of incoming messages, appending all the rejected ones to *worklist.failed.* The list is just a list of messages, where each message is a python dictionary with all the fields stored in a v03 format message.
-In the message there are, for example, *baseURL* and *relPath* fields:
+The after_accept routine has an outer loop that cycles through the entire list of incoming notification messages.
+The normal processing is that is builds a new list of incoming notification messages, appending all the rejected ones to *worklist.failed.* The list is just a list of notification messages, where each notification message is a python dictionary with all the fields stored in a v03 format notification message.
+In the notification message there are, for example, *baseURL* and *relPath* fields:

 * baseURL - the baseURL of the resource from which a file would be obtained.
 * relPath - the relative path to append to the baseURL to get the complete download URL.

-This is happenning before transfer (download or sent, or processing) of the file has occurred, so one can change the behaviour by modifying fields in the message.
+This is happenning before transfer (download or sent, or processing) of the file has occurred, so one can change the behaviour by modifying fields in the notification message.
 Normally, the download paths (called new_dir, and new_file) will reflect the intent to mirror the original source tree. so if you have *a/b/c.txt*  on the source tree, and are downloading in to directory *mine* on the local system, the new_dir would be